-- Used to control access to members of the class - public: can be accessed by functions inside AND outside of the class - private: can be called by or accessed only from functions that are members of the class (inside) - member variables (attributes) are declared private, to hide their definitions from outside the class. - certain functions are declared public to provide (controlled) access to the hidden/private data. - these public functions form the interface to the class const appearing after the parentheses in a member function declaration specifies that the function will not change any data inside the object.
+- Used to control access to members of the class - public: can be accessed by functions inside AND outside of the class - private: can be called or accessed only from functions that are members of the class (inside) (this is the default) - Member variables (attributes) are declared private, to hide their definitions from outside the class. - Certain functions are declared public to provide (controlled) access to the hidden/private data. - these public functions form the interface to the class const appearing after the parentheses in a member function declaration specifies that the function will not change any data inside the object.